tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 "data science" was that it would be nice to figure out what data science involves and how I would teach it.

+First, I see data science as a mindset.
+I also see ergonomics (another thing I apparently know a lot about) as a mindset, so it might just be that everything becomes a mindset once you get good at it.
+Here are some main aspects of this mindset.

+1. Everything can be turned into a number.
+2. It is rude and statistically unsound to ask people questions that will only be used for study.
+    * It is better to surveille people unobtrusobly (like by watching security cameras or reading web server logs) or to use questions that they have other reason to answer (like by reading credit card purchases or Tweets).
+    * I actually don't see those two approaches as different; it's more like they're different ways of saying the same thing.
+3.

 So I decided to think about how I would teach data science